bandprotocol/falcon/README.md

 ### 3. Scheduler
 - Executes tasks for each `TunnelRelayer` periodically.
-- Exponential backoff for error scenarios.
-- Synchornize latest tunnel from the Bandchain periodically.
+- Penalizes failing tasks with an exponential backoff.
+- Synchornizes with BandChain periodically to ensure that Falcon keeps all tunnels aligned and up-to-date with BandChain.

 ### 4. Tunnel Relayer
+- Fetches tunnel information and packet by `BandChain Client` and `Chain Provider`
-- Prerequisite handles the packet relaying process
+- Handles the packet relaying process
   - Validates tunnel state (e.g., active status, latest sequence).
   - Fetches unrelayed packets from BandChain.
   - Submit packet to `Chain Provider` to continue on transaction process.